 You turn on your tap, fill your glass, and enjoy a cool drink of water.
 Pretty easy, huh?
-Not as easy as you might think — your drinking water goes through a carefully monitored, step-by-step process to make sure it is clean and safe before it reaches your faucet.
-BJWSA water operators go through an extensive certification process to learn the many requirements necessary to protect public health.
+Not as easy as you might think - your drinking water goes through a carefully monitored, step-by-step process before it reaches your faucet.
+Beaufort-Jasper Water and Sewer Authority (BJWSA) water operators go through an extensive certification process to learn the many requirements necessary to protect public health.

 The journey of your drinking water begins as water is pumped from the Savannah River to our Chelsea and Purrysburg water treatment plants.
 These treatment plants have a capacity to produce up to 39 million gallons of water per day to residences, businesses and organizations.